Oneself or One’s Self—And What Kind of Word Is “Self,” Anyway

 Being in love with one’s self is quite widespread today.

-In the first sentence, the hypothetical person is in love with themselves, with the emphasis on a physical appearance.
+In the first sentence, the hypothetical person is in love with themselves, with an emphasis on physical appearance.
 In the second, this person is in love with their inner “self” in a deeper, philosophical sense.